Interaction History component processes data longer than expected

 Perform one of the following steps to increase the speed with which the Interaction History component processes data:

 - Retrieve the interaction history SQL queries so that you can analyze their format and estimate the processing time.
-For more information, see Selecting database trace options.
+For more information, see Starting a database trace.

 - Based on the retrieved queries, create a database index on only the problematic columns to quickly locate data without having to search every row in a database when that database is accessed.